 Federal and State Assistance

-Federal Supplemental Educational Opportunity Grant (FSEOG): intended to assist students who demonstrate exceptional financial need (0 EFC).
+Intended to assist students who demonstrate exceptional financial need ($0 Estimated Family Contribution, i.e. EFC).
 Supplemental grants at Columbia College range from $250-$500 per year and are coupled with the Pell grant.
-Each institution is allotted a certain amount of FSEOG funds to distribute, therefore it is awarded on a first come first served basis.
+Each institution is allotted a certain amount of FSEOG funds to distribute; therefore, it is awarded on a first-come, first-served basis.
 This means that those eligible students who have their financial aid file completed first will be awarded these limited funds.
 This usually occurs in June prior to the award year.
 At the end of each spring term these funds are re-evaluated to see if the award offer was not accepted.
-Those unaccepted funds will be re-distributed to other students who are in good standing with financial aid standards and who have the earliest financial aid file complete dates.
+Those unaccepted funds will be re-distributed to other students who are in good standing with financial aid standards and who have the earliest financial aid file completion dates.

 The Cal Grant program is a state-funded program administered by the California Student Aid Commission (CSAC).
 Students may apply for the Cal Grant by filing their FAFSA and submitting their GPA prior to March 2nd.
 Students may access or update information regarding their Cal Grant award, including change of school or request to put an award on reserve, online at WebGrants 4 Students.

 Cal Grant A: Awarded on the basis of academic achievement and financial need.
 The award, which ranges from $1,428-$9,708, is for UC and CSU students so may be held on reserve while the student is enrolled in a community college.
 More information can be found on the CSAC website.